1,000+ Opportunities

 sutton@nebraska. gov

-Based on current listing details, eligibility includes: Nebraska businesses seeking to expand their export programs.
+According to the current listing, eligibility includes: Nebraska businesses seeking to expand their export programs.
 Eligible businesses can get a 25% matching grant to cover eligible expenses.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.